This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-High Protein Diet Benefits for Muscle Building & Fat Loss
+High-Protein Diet Benefits for Muscle Building & Fat Loss

 It’s not a style of eating that most of us talk about anymore: the high-protein diet.
 Instead, the focus is usually on fats (such as with the keto diet), a particular region (aka the Mediterranean diet) or even a heavily branded one (like the Atkins Diet, South Beach Diet or Dukan Diet).

-But this one macronutrient — protein — plays a key role in most diets and eating plans (see the many benefits of a high-protein diet below).
-Moreover, high-protein foods provide nutrients that are used by every part of the body to develop, grow and function properly.
+But this one macronutrient — protein — plays a key role in most diets and eating plans.
+(See the many benefits of a high-protein diet below.)

 Because proteins are involved in just about every body function, it’s important that you consume foods high in protein every day, ideally with every meal.

-While most people don’t suffer from a protein deficiency, they are more likely to not eating enough protein in their daily diet and can be vulnerable to not getting enough protein nutrition for muscle repair or proper satiety, for example.
-On a high-protein diet, you are likely to feel more satisfied after eating, and you’re less likely to get the blood sugar highs and lows that lead to cravings and moodiness.
+While most people don’t suffer from a protein deficiency, they are more likely to not eating enough protein in their daily diets and can be vulnerable to not getting enough protein nutrition for muscle repair or proper satiety, for example.

 What Is a High-Protein Diet?

-A high-protein diet is an eating plan in which at least 20 percent or more of your total daily calories comes from protein.
-Most high-protein diets aim higher, such as 30 percent of total calories.
-Most high-protein diets restrict the intake of carbohydrates, so they can go hand-in-hand with low-carb diets (like the South Beach Diet) but not always.
+A high-protein diet is an eating plan in which at least 20 percent or more of your total daily calories come from protein.
+Many high-protein diets aim higher, such as 30 percent of total calories.

 Getting to such a protein intake goal is easier said than done, as anyone going on a high-protein can report.
 It requires planning and focus.
-It also relies on high-protein foods, naturally, such as meats, seafood, dairy, eggs and beans.

-Not only are these foods high in protein, but they’re also high in nutrients.
 One of the first benefits that a high-protein dieter will experience is a reduced appetite, as protein foods are very filling.

 Benefits